-2.9.4 Glucose concentration
+2.8.4 Glucose concentration

 Glucose concentration is one of the factors which influences fungal morphology and product concentration.
-The glucose concentration in this study were using OPF juice for production of VOCs especially for methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production through fungal fermentation.
+The glucose concentration in this study were using OPF juice for production of VOCs through fungal fermentation.
 In addition, from the previous study, the metal concentration in the OPF and OPF juice also contain low heavy metals concentration (<100 ppm) in the OPF juice, showing its suitability as fermentation stock (Zahari et al., 2012).
-According to Zahari et al. (2012), the pressed juice from OPF contained renewable sugars such as glucose, sucrose and fructose.
-Christen et al. (1994) reported that the more characteristics and intensive notes such as banana or nut are obtained with glucose or sucrose as carbon sources.
-Christen and Raimbault (1991) discover that 30 g/L of glucose was suitable for production of fruity aroma by using C. fimbriata.
+According to (Zahari et al., 2012), the pressed juice from OPF contained renewable sugars such as glucose, sucrose and fructose.
+(Christen et al., 1994) reported that the more characteristics and intensive notes such as banana or nut are obtained with glucose or sucrose as carbon sources.
+(Christen & Raimbault, 1991) discover that 30 g/L of glucose was suitable for production of fruity aroma by using C. fimbriata.

-2.10 Design of experiment
+2.9 Design of experiment

 Design of experiments (DOE) is a systematic method to determine the relationship between factors affecting a process and the output of that process.
 In other words, it is used to find cause-and-effect relationships.
-It is also to study whether response surfaces are important for a few reasons.
+It is also to study whether response surfaces is important for a few reasons.
 For instance, the response function is characterized in the area of interest to the experimenter, statistical inferences can be made on the sensitivity of the response to the factors of interest, factor levels can be determined for which the response variable is optimum (e.g., maximum or minimum), and factor levels can be determined that simultaneously optimize a few responses (Mason et al., 2003).
-However, it is a powerful technique used for discovering a set of process variables or factors which are most important to the process performance.
-Statistical design of experiments is a quick and cost-effective method to understand and optimize any manufacturing processes (Antony and Roy, 1999).
+However, it is a powerful technique used for discovering a set of process variables or factors which are most important to the process and then determine at what level these factors must be kept optimizing the process performance.
+Statistical design of experiments is a quick and cost-effective method to understand and optimize any manufacturing processes (Antony & Roy, 1999).
 The experiments in which the effects of more than one factor on response are investigated are known as full factorial experiments (Barka et al., 2014).

-2.10.1 Factorial analysis
+2.9.1 Factorial analysis

-In an unoptimized methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production, there might exist factors or variables which do not have significant or any effect on methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate process.
-Factorial analysis can be used to screen variables which are relevant to methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production.
+In an unoptimized VOCs production, there might exist factors or variables which do not have significant or any effect on VOCs process.
+Factorial analysis can be used to screen variables which are relevant to VOCs production.
 A screening experiment explores which input variables (factors) that are causing most of the variability in the output (responses).
 A screening experiment usually involves only two levels of each factor and can also be called characterization testing or sensitivity analysis (Telford, 2007).
 Factorial experimentation is a method in which the effects due to each factor and the combinations of factors are estimated.
 Factorial designs are geometrically constructed and vary all the factors simultaneously and orthogonally (Lazic, 2006).